A suggestion for managing the RYLA Rep duties, after reading this page, is to print the RYLA Calendar and refer to it for actions and deadlines.

 - Students complete the application on-line, sign it by typing in their name, have a parent sign it by typing in his or her name and then clicking on the submit button.

-- Notify your selected students that your club has selected them and invite them to a club meeting prior to RYLA so you can introduce them as your club’s representatives.
+- Invite your selected students and their parents to a club meeting prior to RYLA so you can introduce them as your club’s representatives to RYLA.

 - The Registrar sends an email of congratulations to the student shortly after you have selected the student.
 This is also a test of the email address in preparation for the information packet.